canjs/can-query-logic/doc/can-query-logic.md

     ```

   By default, filter properties like `status` in `{filter: {status: "complete"}}`
-  are hydrated to one of the [can-query/types/comparisons comparison types] like
+  are used to create to one of the [can-query/types/comparisons comparison instances] like
   `GreaterThan`.
 A matching schema key will overwrite this behavior.
 How this
-  works is explained in the _Special Comparison Logic_ section below.
+  works is explained in the [Defining filter properties with special logic](#Definingfilterpropertieswithspeciallogic) section below.

 @param {Object} [options] The following _optional_ options are used to translate
   between the standard [can-query-logic/query] and the parameters the server expects: